-The path by which the nation's nuclear waste disposal program reached the present impasse has been documented by others, including the Blue Ribbon Commission on America's Nuclear Future [4, pp. 9-26], and is familiar to most who have worked in the field.
+The path by which the nation's nuclear waste disposal program reached the present impasse has been documented by others, including the BRC [4, pp. 9-26], and is familiar to most who have worked in the field.
 For those who may not be familiar with the history of the legislative and regulatory framework that provides the starting point for future rulemaking, the following sections provide a brief summary of national policy and the major aspects of the currently applicable regulatory standards.
-Appendix A of this report provides a more detailed discussion of the major statutes governing management and disposal of spent nuclear fuel (SNF), high-level radioactive waste (HLW), and transuranic (TRU) radioactive waste, and the history of the development of the specific radioactive waste disposal standards and regulations enacted by the EPA and the NRC.
+Appendix A of this report provides a more detailed discussion of the major statutes governing management and disposal of SNF, HLW, and TRU waste, and the history of the development of the specific radioactive waste disposal standards and regulations enacted by the EPA and the NRC.

-II.1 National Policy Evolution
+II.1.
+National Policy Evolution

-U.S. national policy regarding the management and disposal of radioactive materials has been defined by Congress through the NWPA of 1982, as amended-most significantly through the Nuclear Waste Policy Amendments Act of 1987.
+U.S. national policy regarding the management and disposal of radioactive materials has been defined by Congress through the NWPA of 1982, as amended-most significantly through the Nuclear Waste Policy Amendments Act (NWPAA) of 1987.
 For the purposes of this discussion, key points of national policy that are defined by statute are as follows.

-- Permanent disposal of SNF and HLW, regardless of the civilian- or defense-related origin of the waste, is the responsibility of the DOE.
-Specifically, the Atomic Energy Commission was given responsibility in the Atomic Energy Act of 1954 to "provide for safe storage, processing, transportation, and disposal of hazardous waste (including radioactive waste)" (§91(a) (3)) resulting from defense activities.
+- Permanent disposal of SNF and HLW, regardless of the civilian- or defense-related origin of the waste, and defense-origin TRU waste, is the responsibility of the DOE.
+Specifically, the Atomic Energy Commission was given responsibility in the Atomic Energy Act of 1954 to "provide for safe storage, processing, transportation, and disposal of hazardous waste (including radioactive waste)" (§91(a)(3)) resulting from defense activities.
 That authority was transferred to the DOE by statute in the 1970s and was expanded by the NWPA to include the disposal of SNF and HLW of civilian origin.
-Costs for the storage and disposal of civilian-origin SNF and HLW remain the responsibility of the generators and owners of the wastes under the NWPA, however. - The EPA is the federal agency responsible for promulgating radiation protection standards for the permanent disposal of SNF and HLW.
-Specifically, the NWPA requires that the EPA "shall, by rule, promulgate generally applicable standards for protection of the general environment from offsite releases from radioactive material in repositories" (§121(a)). - The NRC is the federal agency responsible for approving or disapproving licenses for repositories for SNF and HLW, unless such repositories are used exclusively for defense-origin wastes.
-Specifically, the NWPA requires that the NRC shall "promulgate technical requirements and criteria that it will apply in approving or disapproving" license applications for repositories, consistent with EPA standards (§121(b)).
+Costs for the storage and disposal of civilian-origin SNF and HLW remain the responsibility of the generators and owners of the wastes under the NWPA, however. - The EPA is the federal agency responsible for promulgating radiation protection standards for the permanent disposal of SNF, HLW, and TRU waste.
+Specifically, the NWPA requires that the EPA "shall, by rule, promulgate generally applicable standards for protection of the general environment from offsite releases from radioactive material in repositories" (§121(a)).
+In practice, these standards apply to all deep geologic disposal concepts for all present and future waste forms requiring deep geologic disposal, regardless of reactor technology and commercial or defense origin and regardless of whether or not the repositories are developed under the NWPA. - The NRC is the federal agency responsible for approving or disapproving licenses for repositories for SNF and HLW, unless such repositories are used exclusively for defense-origin wastes.
+Specifically, the NWPA requires that the NRC shall "promulgate technical requirements and criteria that it will apply in approving or disapproving" license applications for repositories developed under the NWPA, consistent with EPA standards (§121(b)).